ricmmartins/fasthack-linux/challenges/lab01-disks.md

 1. Identify the new disk added to the machine
 2. Edit the disk partition table:
-  a.
-Add a new partition
+ * Add a new partition
   b  List and identify in the S.O. the partition created
   c.
 Erase partition
   d.
 Check in S.O. that the partition has been removed